longvd336/longvd336.github.io/_pages/about.md

 - *Research and develop a smart system for health monitoring and abnormal detection based on electrocardiogram signal* (Key member)
 - *Research and Improve Video Streaming Protocol by DASH protocol* granted by **Naver AI Research** (Key member)
 - *Develop a face recognition and forehead temperature system for detecting fever symptoms based on Machine Learning techniques, edge devices, and IoT platforms* granted by **NAVER AI Research** (Key member)
+- *Deep Learning Based Signal Modulation Identification in ODFM systems* (Key member)
+- *Research and develop a smart system for health monitoring and abnormal detection based on electrocardiogram signal* granted by **NAVER AI Research** (Key Member)

 ![labparty](/images/4.jpg)